kir-dev/pek-infinity/.github/copilot/Memory-Bank/decisions/00-mvp-vs-worker-instance.md

 ### What We're Preparing For (But Not Implementing)

-- Realm model (exists, set to 'cloud')
+- Realm model (exists, set to 'hub')
 - realmId filtering (enforced, all queries use it)
 - Policy snapshots (infrastructure ready, unused)
 - tRPC procedures (alongside serverFn, but local)